 Selecting the Right Pump for Your Water Fountain

 Congratulations on picking your new water feature.
-The next step is to find the right pump.
-There are a ton of complex specs but selecting the right solar or electric pump doesn't need to be a daunting process.
+The next step is to find the right pump whether it be an electric or solar pump.
+There are a ton of complex specs but selecting the right pump doesn't need to be a daunting process.
 At Fountainland we've simplified the process for you.

 WATER PUMP IMPORTANT TERMS